 Things To See in Rawhide.

-From the moment you enter the Town you will be surrounding by stagecoaches, gunslingers, saloon dancers and the finest chuck wagon offerings available this side of the gold rush.
+From the moment you enter the Town you will be surrounded by stagecoaches, gunslingers, saloon dancers, and the finest chuck wagon offerings available this side of the gold rush.
 Some of the attractions to be found in Rawhide include:

 Arrest-a-Guest – be wary of the town Sheriff.
 He just might throw you in jail where you will have to appear before the judge and plead your case.

 The Widowmaker – one of the wildest mechanical bulls ever built.
 If you can ride the Widowmaker, you might consider a professional rodeo career.
 This is one bull that will give you the ride of your life!

 Desert Train Ride – A common method of transportation in the 1880s, you can ride the rails on the outskirts of town and enjoy the atmosphere from the comfort of an old time western train.